open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 }
 ```

-At this stage, you should be able to run you site, and see a Console output
+At this stage, you should be able to run your site, and see a Console output
 similar to this:

+Note: an `Activity` in .NET is analogous to a Span in OpenTelemetry terminology

 <details>
 <summary>View example output</summary>